 (2) the deformation limits of 12 in.
 (305 mm) is exceeded.

 It is essential that adequate documentation in the form of photographs and measurements of occupant compartment damage be made and reported.
-Detailed pretest measurements should be made from at least two reference points in the vehicle.
+Detailed pretest measurements should be made from at least two reference points within the vehicle.
 Reference points should be widely spaced and selected from locations unlikely to be deformed during the crash test.
-Photographs of the interior prior to the test should also be made to permit direct comparisons of before and after conditions.
+Interior and exterior photographs, as described in Sections 4.2.1.4 and 4.2.1.6, should be taken prior to the test to permit direct comparisons of before- and after-test conditions.
 The procedure given in Appendix E may be used to document the three-dimensional coordinates of the vehicle interior, prior to and after the test.
 By comparing the pre- and post-test interior coordinates, the extent of occupant compartment deformation can be calculated.

 Although not a specifi c factor in assessing test results, integrity of the test vehicle’s fuel tank is a po- tential concern.
 It is preferable that the fuel tank remains intact and not be punctured.
-Damage to, or rupture of, the fuel tank, oil pan, or other features that might serve as a surrogate of a fuel tank should be reported.
+Damage to, or rupture of, the fuel tank, oil pan, or other features that might serve as a surrogate of a fuel tank should be photographed and reported.

 For the majority of tests, a key requirement for occupant risk evaluation is for the impacting vehicle to remain upright during and after the collision.
 As an indication of vehicle stability, the maximum roll or pitch angle of the vehicle during and after the impact sequence should not exceed 75 degrees.
 Although it is preferable that all vehicles remain upright, this requirement is not applicable to tests involving the 10000S, 36000V, and 36000T vehicles.
 See Appendix A, Section A2.2.1, for a discus- sion of these exceptions.